 Sunset cruise aboard a three-masted ship

 What could make you feel more like a VIP than sailing into the sunset holding a glass of champagne?
-It couldn’t hurt to do so aboard a ship that actually starred in hit TV-series Game of Thrones – the Karaka (karaka.info), a faithful replica of a 16th-century merchant ship.
+It couldn’t hurt to do so aboard a ship that actually featured in hit TV-series Game of Thrones – the Karaka, a faithful replica of a 16th-century merchant ship.
 The 2.5 hour cruise includes a buffet dinner served at dusk.
-The route circles around the island of Lokrum and gives great views of the City Walls, all dreamy in the twilight.
+The route circles passes by the island of Lokrum and gives great views of the City Walls, all dreamy in the twilight.
 Departure times from the Old Town harbour vary according to sundown times, so double-check when booking.

 Family fun at Uvala Lapad

 If you need something to keep the kids entertained while you wait for the sun to go down, Uvala Lapad could be the place for you.
 A pedestrianised strip lined with cafe-bars and children’s parks leads down to the inviting Lapad Bay: a string of rocky shores and pebble beaches framed by a relaxing boardwalk.
-Kids love the expansive central beach.
-Throw in a scoop of delicious Italian-style gelato from Koogla, part of the nearby Hotel Kompas, and you might just buy yourself enough time to sit back and watch the sun’s glorious descent over Grebeni Rocks.
+Kids love the central beach, which is backed by a playground.
+It's the perfect place to sit back and watch the sun’s glorious descent over Grebeni Rocks.

 Splendid isolation at Kamen Mali beach in Cavtat